THE RENATE, HANS AND MARIA HOFMANN TRUST

 The Trust is managed and administered by two Trustees, corporate Trustee JPMorgan Chase Bank, N.A., and individual Trustee Patricia A. Gallagher (together the Trustees).

-The Renate, Hans and Maria Hofmann Trust does not maintain an office or research staff, and thus is unable to conduct research for Hofmann scholars and enthusiasts.
+The Renate, Hans and Maria Hofmann Trust does not maintain an office or research staff, and thus is unable to conduct research for Hofmann scholars and enthusiasts, art dealers and auction houses.
 Information about Hofmann and his work may be found in the three-volume Hans Hofmann Catalogue Raisonne of Paintings published in 2014 (please see Catalogue Raisonne of Paintings section) and in materials listed in the Bibliography section of this website.

 The Trust does not authenticate or participate in the authentication of works by Hans Hofmann.